 For all analyses, significance was set at the p < .05 level.
 Partial-eta squared (ηp2) and Cohen’s d effect size estimates were computed for all significant analyses of variance (ANOVAs) and t-tests, respectively.
 We report traditional p-values for all non-significant comparisons, which are further supplemented with a Bayesian estimation of the strength of evidence in favor of the null hypothesis, which compares a model that assumes a significant effect to one that assumes a null effect (Masson, 2011; Wagenmakers, 2007).
 This analysis returns a probability estimate termed pBIC (Bayesian Information Criterion) which represents a probability estimate that the null hypothesis is retained.
 Unlike other commonly used estimates (e.g., Bayes factors; Kass & Rafferty, 1995), pbic does not make use of arbitrary cut off scores to determine magnitude or strength of evidence for/against the null and instead, simply provides a probability estimate regarding the reliability reported null effects.
 Therefore, all null effects found using standard null-hypothesis significance testing are accompanied by a pBIC estimate.

-In the following analyses, we first examine mean error rates across trial types (pure, alternating switch, alternating nonswitch, random switch, and random nonswitch) and switch costs (local vs. global).
+In the following analyses, we first examine mean error rates across trial types (pure, predictive switch, predictive nonswitch, random switch, and random nonswitch) and switch costs (local vs. global).
 We then assess changes in mean RTs across trial types and switch costs.
 Following the design of Huff et al. (2015), all RT analyses only included correct trials.
 Additionally, we employed a pre-analysis trimming procedure to reduce the likelihood of RT analyses being disproportionately influenced by extreme scores, which likely reflect a lack of task engagement.
 RT outliers were computed at the participant level and were defined as any responses occurring three standard deviations above or below of each participant’s respective mean.
 Across participants and block types, this process removed fewer than 2% of all total trials.

 Finally, we report a set of distributional analyses modeled after Tse et al. (2010) and Huff et al. (2015).
 These analyses first compare mean Vincentiles for each trial type and switch cost type before fitting each measure to an ex-gaussian distribution to assess tau parameter changes as a function of trial type.